bashonly/yt-dlp-TTUser/README.md

  * Pass `--extractor-args "tiktok:sec_uid=ID"` to specify a secondary user id with the value of `ID`

- * Pass `--extractor-args "tiktok:firefox_path=PATH"` to specify the `PATH` of the Playwright Firefox binary if needed

 ## Installation

 Requires yt-dlp `2023.02.17` or above.